Egunjobi-Tunde/FIRST-PORTFOLIO-PROJECT/README.md

 on Portfolio project 2 using tableau.

-The link for the datasets
+The link for the full dataset

 https://ourworldindata.org/covid-deaths